rico-dev/tx-admin-installer/README.md

 # TxAdmin and PHPMyAdmin install Script

-For help, suggestion and more join my [Discord](https://discord.gg/Yrx8gNTBhj)
+For Help, Suggestion and more join my [Discord](https://discord.gg/Yrx8gNTBhj)

-With this Script can you install Txadmin, PHPMyAdmin, Apache2 and MariaDB on Linux based systems.
+With this Script can you install TxAdmin, PHPMyAdmin, Apache2 and MariaDB on Linux based systems.

-To run the installer simply run the following command and follow the instructions
+To run the Installer run the following command and follow the instructions

 ```
 bash <(curl -s https://raw.githubusercontent.com/rico-dev/tx-admin-installer/main/install.sh)